rondlite/reaction-docs/website/versioned_docs/version-v1.8.0/contributing-to-reaction.md

 ## Step 5: Congrats!
 It's merged.
 What happens next?

 Now that your PR is merged, the feature will be released in the next release.
-Head on over to our [Release Guide](release-process.md) for more on how we release versions of Reaction.
+Head on over to our [Release Guide](release-process.md) for more on how we release versions of Demand